What are the duties of the Judge and the Prosecutor?

 A Judge is similar to a referee.
 The Judge does not file charges against you nor do they decide to reduce the charges against you.
 A Judge has several duties.
 First, he or she is to keep the case moving.
 He or she makes sure that the two parties (the prosecutor and the defense) do what they are required to do.
 For example, the Judge makes sure that the prosecutor turns over copies of all of the evidence to the defense.
 Additionally, the Judge determines if you are going to be kept in jail while awaiting trial, or if you are going to be released on bond.
 Furthermore, if the Judge decides to allow a person to post bond, the Judge decides how much the bond is along with any other conditions of bond.

 The Judge also proceeds over a 402 Conference.
 A 402 Conference is where the prosecutor and the defense attorney obtain the Judge’s opinion on what a fair sentence would be.

-In addition to the above duties, it is the Judge that decides the law applies to your case.
+In addition to the above duties, it is the Judge that decides the law that applies to your case.
 The Judge also applies the law to the case.
 Moreover, the Judge determines during a bench trial if a person is guilty or not guilty of a crime..